Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 ### Apalachicola Bay
 In Apalachicola Bay, over 22,000 live oysters and nearly 6,000 dead oysters have been sampled so far.
 However, the number of live oysters has declined steadily from the first round of sampling to the most recent (Round 5), with the lowest count recorded in Round 5.

 The majority of oysters collected across all rounds were spat-sized (0-25 mm), which made up nearly 80% of all live oysters sampled.
 In Round 5, spat made up about half of the total, with seed-sized oysters (26-74 mm) and adult harvestable oysters (75 mm and larger) making up the rest.
-While overall numbers dropped, there was a slight increase in the number of adult oysters, suggesting some maturation of the population.
+While the total number of live oysters observed has decreased overall, there was a slight increase in the number of adult oysters, suggesting some maturation of the population.

-When looking at different parts of the bay:
+When analyzing the bay based on geographical parameters:

 • The East side (sites located to the east of the Apalachicola River) consistently had more oysters than the West side, across all size classes.
 • Oystermen have observed more noticeable declines on the West side, especially in an area known as “The Miles.”
 • Lighthouse Bar, on the East side, had the highest oyster density in Round 5.

 Still, overall productivity has dropped.
 Based on state benchmarks, none of the sites in Apalachicola Bay are currently productive enough to support commercial harvest.
 Only Lighthouse Bar came close, with an estimate of about 146 harvestable oyster bags per acre — still below the 200 bags/acre needed for limited commercial harvest.